Project Grand Slam: History

 Robert Miller was a staple of the Boston music scene in the 1970ʼs at a time when jazz fusion acts such as Weather Report, Return To Forever, Mahavishnu Orchestra and others were performing.
 His personal fusion band (which included Anton Fig of David Letterman fame) performed with Gary Burton, Sonny Stitt, and Jaki Byard, among others, and played steadily at all the Boston area clubs.

 In the mid 1990ʼs Robert formed The Robert Miller Group.
-Their first album, “Childʼs Play” (1994), contained Robertʼs first original compositions and featured guest artists Al Foster (Miles Davis), Randy Brecker (Brecker Brothers), Tony “Thunder” Smith (Lou Reed), Anton Fig and Jon Lucien.
+Their first album, “Miles Behind” (1994), contained Robertʼs first original compositions and featured guest artists Al Foster (Miles Davis), Randy Brecker (Brecker Brothers), Tony “Thunder” Smith (Lou Reed), Anton Fig and Jon Lucien.
 The band went on to record a second album, "Prisoner's Of Love" (1996) and to play at several music festivals including the Telluride Jazz Celebration and the San Bernardino Jazz Festival (alongside Bruce Hornsby, War and Bela Fleck).

 In 2007 Robert put together Project Grand Slam in New York City.
 PGS's first two CDs, “Play” (2008) and “Spring Dance” (2012), had three top radio singles – “The Captain Of Her Heart” (feat.
 Judie Tzuke on vocals) from Play, and “Catch You Later” and the title song from Spring Dance.
 In 2009 the band and Robert also had a featured role in an episode of the hit NBC-TV series “Lipstick Jungle” starring Brooke Shields and Kim Raver, with five of Robert's songs featured in the soundtrack and Robert having a speaking part.

-In 2015 Robert re-formed PGS with an entirely new lineup of young, mainly foreign born musicians from places like Puerto Rico, Venezuela, Mexico, Canada and the U.S. Over the next six years PGS has released at least one new album per year and continued performing at various festivals and venues.
+In 2015 Robert re-formed PGS with an entirely new lineup of young, mainly foreign born musicians from places like Puerto Rico, Venezuela, Mexico, Canada and the U.S. Over the next years PGS has released at least one new album per year.

 “Made In New York” (2015) featured two singles, “New York City Groove”, a song penned by Robert as a celebration of his NYC home, and “Fire”, Robert's reimagined version of the Jimi Hendrix classic.
 Both singles featured “The Voice” semi-finalist Kat Robichaud on vocals.

 "The Queenʼs Carnival" (2016) features nine original tunes written by Robert and his reimagined version of The Kinks’ “You Really Got Me” (feat.
 Lucy Woodward on vocals).
 Dave Davies, guitarist and co-founder of The Kinks, has publicly praised PGS’s version of the song.
 The Official and Live videos of the tracks from this album have been viewed over 500,000 times to date.